brccabral/Cpp_Python_MNIST/README.md

 ## Windows
-On Windows I could only build the project in Visual Studio, couldn't make it work with VSCode+MingW.
-OpenCV also needs to be built with Visual Studio.
+On Windows I could only build the project in Visual Studio cmake generator, couldn't make it work with MinGW/Unix Makefiles.
+OpenCV also needs to be built with Visual Studio cmake generator.